Introduction to wikis

 Other information-sharing tools

-Adopting a Wiki doesn’t mean you have to stop using your other information-sharing tools.
-In fact, we recommend using your Wiki to link to all of your organization’s information-sharing tools in one place.
+Adopting a company wiki doesn’t mean you have to stop using your other information-sharing tools.
+In fact, we recommend using your wiki to link to all of your organization’s information-sharing tools in one place.

 Email, chat, instant messaging